kylenewm/First-Supervised-Learning-Project/README.md

 2. Video explanation of project
 3. README.md
 ### Note to reader:
 I had never used python or modeled anything beyond simple linear regression in R prior to May 2022.
-Any advice on improving runtime or model metrics would be greatly appreciated.
+Any advice on improving runtime or overall model accuracy would be greatly appreciated.